Introduction:

 Due note 5: Except the Colorado

 river here are no reliable water sources along the hike.
+There are restrooms at the trailhead parking, and also near the Colorado river.

 Due note 6: Use sun